 In a non-emergency, dial 101 to speak to the Metropolitan Police.

 Our office is open from 9.30am to 4.00pm, Monday to Friday.
 For out-of-hours emergencies, please contact the National Domestic Violence Helpline: 0808 2000 247

 Contact Bede Starfish Domestic Abuse Project.

-Meet one of the many brave and inspirational women who have broken free of domestic abuse.
-She is sharing her story, and her strength, to help you to come forward and reach out to your Bede House friends.
+Meet some of the many brave women and men who have broken free of domestic abuse.
+They share their stories, and their strength, to inspire you to reach out to your Bede House friends.